horovod/horovod/docs/mpirun.rst

         -mca pml ob1 -mca btl ^openib \
         python train.py

-This is frequently useful in the case of `running Horovod in Docker environment <docker.md>`_.
+This is frequently useful in the case of `running Horovod in Docker environment <docker.rst>`_.

 Open MPI with RDMA
 ------------------